samhealer/samhealer.github.io/about.md

 ![Profile Image]({% if site.external-image %}{{ site.picture }}{% else %}{{ site.url }}/{{ site.picture }}{% endif %})

 <p>
 Hi, I'm Sam.
-I recently graduated with an MEng in Computer Science from Bristol, and have been at Hewlett Packard Enterprise since September 2016.
-I'm a tech geek who enjoys trying out and finding uses for all kinds of technologies and platforms, from smartphones to supercomputers.
+I'm currently a software engineer at Hewlett Packard Enterprise, based in Bristol, working on cloud storage.
+I graduated from Bristol with an MEng in Computer Science in 2016 and have been at HPE ever since.

 I'm also a pop culture obsessive who loves all things music, film, TV, and books - I even write about these from time to time, for myself and for Epigram.
-I'm especially interested when technology and pop culture collide.</p>
+I'm especially interested when technology and pop culture collide - like when I [wrote something to transform git repos into chiptune tracks](http://samhealer.com/projectpages/skylark/)</p>

 <h2>Skills</h2>